PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 }
 ```

-Kubernetes creates a Node object internally (the representation).
-Kubernetes checks
+PlaidCloud creates a Node object internally (the representation).
+PlaidCloud checks
 that a kubelet has registered to the API server that matches the `metadata.name`
 field of the Node.
 If the node is healthy (i.e. all necessary services are running),
 then it is eligible to run a Pod.
 Otherwise, that node is ignored for any cluster activity
 until it becomes healthy.

 {{< note >}}
-Kubernetes keeps the object for the invalid Node and continues checking to see whether
+PlaidCloud keeps the object for the invalid Node and continues checking to see whether
 it becomes healthy.

 You, or a {{< glossary_tooltip term_id="controller" text="controller">}}, must explicitly